tomaszsliwakowski/Calculator/README.md

 ### Installation

-Clone project code and open :D
+Clone project code and open the page :D